 We recommend starting with two or three variables to change.
 Remember, it gets time-consuming to analyze the results the more variables you change, but the results can be worth it!

-Here’s an example of how you can perform the test:
+Here’s an example of how you can perform multivariate testing:

 - Button color: Red vs. Green

-- Position of button: Under the header image vs. At the bottom of the email
+- Position of a button: Under the header image vs. At the bottom of the email

 These two variables will produce FOUR different email versions (we told you it’d be time-consuming!)